What we know so far about the deadly mass shooting in Sacramento

 There are multiple shooters, police say

 Police are asking the public to help them find anyone who played a part in the shocking crime.
-Sacramento Police Chief Kathy Lester told journalists Sunday evening that the investigation was still in its early stages.
+Sacramento Police Chief Kathy Lester told journalists Sunday evening that investigators have already received multiple tips and videos from the public, saying "we are deeply grateful for that."

+Footage of the violence was also captured by a police camera at an intersection near the shootings, she said.
+The chief also said police recovered a stolen handgun from the scene.

 California Gov. Gavin Newsom said the shooting is "yet another horrendous act of gun violence," saying his administration is working closely with local and state law enforcement agencies.

 Three men and three women were killed, police say.
-But little else is known about the victims, other than all of those who were shot are adults.
+But little else is known about the victims, other than all of those who were killed are adults.

+Police officers were in the area and raced to the scene when they heard the shots, Lester said.
+They rushed to learn what happened — and to perform CPR on victims, she added.

+Berry Accius, who runs a nonprofit that helps young people in the area, told Capital Public Radio that he went downtown less than an hour after the shooting.

 A large fight broke out just before the gunfire